Frequently Asked Questions

 Are there detailed instructions on how to use the site? ^Top

-We have two options for detailed instructions.
-The first are detailed instructional videos that describes how to use the site.
+Yes!
+Please see our detailed instructional videos that describe how to use the site.

 Can I view a sample training report? ^Top